 You know that your local HVAC technicians will be here when your air conditioning system has broken down completely.
 But wouldn’t it be nice to get your central AC system in shape before it causes you this type of stress?

-Waiting for a technician is time-consuming, and emergency service sometimes costs more than the typical scheduled service.
+Waiting for a technician is time-consuming, and emergency service sometimes costs more than the typically scheduled service.
 If you notice any of the following problems, be sure to call a local AC tech as soon as you possibly can!

 The temperature on the thermostat doesn’t match the temperature of the room right now, and the AC system seems to be struggling to get there.
 But since the high temperatures aren’t bothering you right now, you wait to schedule service.
 What’s wrong with that?